utdesign-makerspace/T-Shirt-Cannon/tsc-robot/README.md

 This is the code running on the robot.

 ## Hardware
-Currently targeting the Arduino Nano Every microcontroller.
-R/C hardware TBD.
+Currently targeting the Arduino platform.
+Receiver is [FrSky XM PLUS](https://www.frsky-rc.com/product/xm-plus/).
+It takes enough current it must be powered through 5V and GND on the Arduino, _not_ data pins.
+It uses [SBUS](https://github.com/bolderflight/SBUS) to communicate.

 ### Pins
-They are defined in [tsc-robot.h](./tsc-robot.h) as:
+They are defined in [tsc-robot.h](./tsc-robot.h) for Arduino Mega 2560.
+Other boards with throw a preprocessor error.
-- 5: left front motor (PWM)
-- 6: right front motor (PWM)
-- 7: charge pressure
-- 8: fire
-- 9: left rear motor (PWM)
-- 10: right rear motor (PWM)

 ## Program Architecture
 `setup()` is straightforward.